missionpinball/mpf-docs/mechs/flippers/index.rst

 You should also probably read the EOS Switches guide if your machine has flipper EOS switches.
 (In general EOS switches are not needed for flippers with MPF.)

+See :doc:`coil hardware </mechs/coils/index>` for more details about the current, resistance, number of windings and the strength of coils.

 Default Events
 --------------